 Blocking a Buyer

-Some sellers use the "block buyer" feature a little too liberally.
-Remember, if people out there want to give you money for your items, use discretion when blocking them.
+Be cautious about using the "block buyer" feature as a seller.
 Sometimes buyers ask weird or unusual questions, but that really isn't a good reason to block them.
 Once blocked, people can't buy anything from you ever, unless you remove the block.

 Legitimate reasons for blocking buyers include:

 - Previous bad experience with a buyer

 - Threatening or offensive messages from a buyer (report them to eBay)

 - Poor feedback score